souljadev/reapp/README.md

 I created a real estate crm app for tracking clients.

-After the idea, I created the ERD layout and followed the relationships to build out my tables for the database.
+I created the ERD layout and followed the relationships to build out my table in the database.
-Afterwards I ran scripts to make sure the backend worked before I created the database on heroku.
-The most important thing in this process to keep breaking down each problem into smaller problems and make sure I followed each step to the T. The hardest part of this was to re-train and constantly remind myself not to skip ahead.
-It's very easy to lose track of the task at hand, so staying organized and commit often was the best way I tackled my problems.
-I also started to add in git commits of what I will be working on next, so that it helps me keep on track when I check the commit log.
+I ran scripts to make sure the backend worked firsts, when successful I pushed database to heroku.
+The most important thing in this process was to keep breaking down each problem into smaller problems and make sure I followed each step to the T. The hardest part of my process was to not jump ahead.
+I had to re-train my thinking and constantly remind myself not to skip ahead.
+It's very easy to lose track of the task at hand.
+Staying organized and commit often was the best way I tackled my problems.
+I also took on a new strategy to help me stay organized, to add what I will be working on next in my commits.
+It helped me stay on track especially when I left and came back to continue working on my project.
+I had to check the commit log constantly.

 ## Future Iterations